Constrained Symplectic Quantization I: the Quantum Harmonic Oscillator: Constrained symplectic dynamics: numerical results

-Here we show the symplectic quantization results of the position expectation value, $\langle \hat{q}(\ell)\rangle_{\text{P.B.}}$, for the quantum harmonic oscillator with periodic boundary conditions in time, hence the subscript P.B. for the angular parentheses.
-This is an insightful example to illustrate how the symplectic quantization approach works, in particular how the finite-$\Delta\tau$ (intrinsic time) effects might affect the comparison between observables sampled from the symplectic quantization Hamiltonian dynamics and standard quantum mechanical expectation values.
-In the continuum, we label Minkowskian time by the continuous variable $x_0$ and write operators as $\hat q(x_0)$.
-In the numerical implementation of symplectic-quantization the time direction is discretized into $M$ points and it is convenient to work with a lattice time-slice index $\ell=0,\dots,M-1$, and a discrete Fourier-mode index $n=-M/2,\dots,M/2-1$.
-Firstly, let us recall the expression of the position operator at $x_0 \in [x_0^{\text{i}},x_0^{\text{f}}]$ for standard continuum quantum mechanics:
+Here we show the symplectic quantization results for the position expectation value for the quantum harmonic oscillator with periodic boundary conditions in time.
+This is an insightful example to illustrate how the symplectic quantization approach works, in particular how the finite intrinsic time effects might affect the comparison between observables sampled from the symplectic quantization dynamics and standard quantum mechanical expectation values.
+First, let us recall the expression of the average value of the position operator with periodic boundary conditions in time:

-where the last equality in Eq.~\eqref{eq:qav-qm} follows from the parity of $S[q]$ with respect to the coordinate $q$.
-Moving now to the lattice simulation, we consider the Fourier representation of the position field on the lattice,
+It is clear that if we assume for the expression in Eq.~\eqref{eq:qav-qm} the action $S(q)$ of the harmonic oscillator written in Eq.~\eqref{eq:action}, then we necessarily have $\langle \hat{q}(x_0) \rangle =0$.
+Let us now explain why finite intrinsic time effects occur when the symplectic quantization protocol is implemented on a discrete Minkowskian time lattice, discretized into $M$ points, with the discrete index $\ell=0,\dots,M-1$ replacing $x_0$, according to the logic $x_0 \rightarrow x_0^{(\ell)} \rightarrow \ell$.
+Clearly, according to the whole previous introduction, in the symplectic quantization approach ooperators are represented by fields, as in functional formulations.
+For the position field on a periodic time lattice we can therefore exploit the following representation

 with

 and where we have set